cojeyambao0601/sap-hana-cookbook/README.md

 	  }
 	)

-	run_list "recipe[hanadb::install]"
+	run_list "recipe[hana::install]"

 ### SAP Hana client on a node
-For installing SAP Hana client on a node in your landscape, add the **[hanadb::install-client]** recipe to the node's run list.
+For installing SAP Hana client on a node in your landscape, add the **[hana::install-client]** recipe to the node's run list.
 If it should be a stand-alone installation of SAP Hana client, set a node attribute `['hana']['clientsid']` to "false".

 #### Example
 To install SAP Hana client on a node, use the following role: